 Founding Artistic Director

-Sophie Rheinheimer is a founding faculty member at Las Positas College, where she began teaching Physical Education in 1975.
+Sophie Rheinheimer is a founding faculty member at Las Positas College, where she has taught Physical Education since 1975.
 She began teaching fencing classes at the college in the early 1980s, and founded the Fencing Center in 2002.
+Sophie has fenced competitively at both the national and international levels.
 As senior coach of the Las Positas Fencing Center, Sophie teaches adults and children.
-Her competitive youth fencing group travels the state competing in tournaments and has qualified for Summer Nationals for the last 5 years; they will be competing in Ohio for Summer Nationals this year in July.
-Sophie has fenced competitively at both the national and international levels.
-She won a bronze medal at the 1998 Nike World Master Games and was a member of the USA team competing at the 1999 and 2000 Veteran's World Fencing Championships in Siofok and Godollo, Hungary.
+Her competitive youth fencing group travels the state and successfully competes in tournaments.
+For the last 6 years, they have qualified for Summer Nationals and will be competing in Kentucky this July.
+Four of her current junior fencers have qualified for the Junior Olympics in Ohio this February.

 Steve Glavan returns to CYT to share his enthusiasm and expertise.
 Steve’s exposure to acting and singing began at an early age, and his personal experiences have given him a passion for seeing young people develop their own abilities as performers.
 With a background in acting, singing, writing, stage & choral directing, and filmmaking, Steve believes that everyone has a performer hiding inside, just looking for a stage and an audience.
 When he is not teaching theater Steve works in the theater.
 He is a development officer for the Livermore Valley Performing Arts Center and spends his days (and many evenings) at the Bankhead Theater in Livermore.
 Steve and his wife, Caryl, make their home in Pleasanton.